FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

 # Get Involved

-Information about how this addon can be maintained and extended.
+Information about how this package can be maintained and extended.

 ## Edit the REDAXO Version